+Fifty years ago, on 16 May 1966 Communist leader Mao Zedong launched the Cultural Revolution.
 Badiou's apparently "unrepentant" Maoism has been one of the most controversial, if misinterpreted, elements of his thought.
-In the conversation below, Badiou is pressed on the question by an anonymous Chinese philosopher, and maintains that Mao continues to provide a model for dialectical thought, if not for a historical project.
+Badiou is interviewed on the question by an anonymous Chinese philosopher, maintaining that Mao continues to provide a model for dialectical thought, if not for a historical project.
 Visit LEAP to read the original piece in full.

 ILLUSTRATION / Wang Buke